 Weaver, 6-5 and 215 pounds, is the eighth-ranked player in Missouri and the 40th-ranked tight end nationally.
 He had seven other FBS offers, including Air Force and Navy, along with Ivy League offers from Penn, Yale and Dartmouth.
 Minnesota was his only official visit.

-The addition the four pledges gives the Gophers 20 players who have committed to the 2026 class.
-As of Sunday afternoon, their class ranked 15th nationally and seventh among Big Ten schools in the 247Sports composite ratings of major recruiting services.
+The five new pledges give Minnesota 21 players who have committed to the 2026 class.
+As of Sunday evening, the Gophers’ class ranked 15th nationally and seventh among Big Ten schools in the 247Sports composite ratings of major recruiting services.